 RNA Biology Research

-Overall research goal of the Kirino lab is to understand the biogenesis mechanism and molecular function of short non-coding RNAs (ncRNAs) and use the knowledge for development of novel biomarkers and therapeutic applications in diseases.
-Short ncRNAs have emerged as one of the most novel and exciting areas of gene expression regulation.
-By taking advantage of RNA biology/biochemistry, molecular/cellular biology, and computational biology, the Kirino lab is particularly focused on transfer RNA (tRNA)-derived ncRNAs, cyclic phosphate-containing RNAs (cP-RNAs), and Piwi-interacting RNAs (piRNAs), which play crucial roles in various biological processes and diseases.
+Overall research goal of the Kirino lab is to understand the biogenesis and function of short non-coding RNAs (ncRNAs) and use the knowledge for development of novel biomarkers and therapeutic applications in diseases.
+Short ncRNAs have emerged as one of the most exciting areas of gene expression regulation.
+By taking advantage of RNA biology/biochemistry, molecular/cellular biology, and computational biology, the Kirino lab is particularly focused on cyclic phosphate-containing RNAs (cP-RNAs), transfer RNA (tRNA)-derived ncRNAs, and Piwi-interacting RNAs (piRNAs), which play crucial roles in various biological processes and diseases.
 Dr. Kirino is Associate Professor in Computational Medicine Center and in Department of Biochemistry and Molecular Biology at Thomas Jefferson University where he joined in mid-2013.
 Prior to joining TJU, Dr. Kirino was Assistant Professor in Department of Biomedical Sciences at Cedars Sinai Medical Center (2010-2013).
 Dr. Kirino received his BSc (2001), MSc (2003) and PhD (2006) from The University of Tokyo (Dr. Tsutomu Suzuki’s lab) and performed Postdoc study (2006-2010) in University of Pennsylvania School of Medicine (Dr. Zissimos Mourelatos’ lab).

 Unraveling a hidden component of the cellular transcriptome